 Annual eye exams are recommended for everyone, but routine screenings are even more important for diabetics.
 Eye doctors may send diabetic eye health reports to a patient’s primary care physician or internist to adjust medication as needed to prevent complications.

-Eyes Over Florence Eye Clinic and Diabetes in Florence, Carolina
+Eyes Over Florence Eye Clinic and Diabetes in Florence, South Carolina

 Many eye diseases can be quickly and easily diagnosed during a comprehensive eye exam.
 If you were diagnosed with an eye disease, such as Cataracts, Glaucoma, Macular degeneration, Diabetic retinopathy, or Dry eye, you may be overwhelmed by the diagnosis and confused about what happens next.
 Will you need medications or surgery – now or in the future?
 Our Florence eye doctor has prepared the following answers to your questions about eye disease.